Fish oil has been proved to lower cholesterol levels and helps prevent illnesses as diverse as attention deficit and Parkinson's disease.

 Say from the researchers from the Dept of Psychiatry, University of Pittsburg: "Existing evidence links greater dietary intake of fish and Omega-3 to better early brain development and lowered risk of cognitive disorders in late life.
 Higher DHA (an Omega-3) was related to better performance on tests of nonverbal reasoning and mental flexibility, working memory, and vocabulary."

 So, get out to the Fishmonger, and let's eat more fatty fish.
 Better and cheaper than taking salmon oil capsules, but they too do have a place in your pill box.

 More fish and fowl, less red meat.
-One simple and delicious way to enjoy fish, is by making a simple
+One simple and delicious way to enjoy more omega-3 is by making a simple fish soup.

 Do get your blood profile checked.
 Should you suffer from Hypercholesterolemia, a rare blood disorder, then even a healthy diet won't keep your cholesterol within normal limits.
 Better to be sure if you have a family history of heart disease.